Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 For more than 80 years, Massey University has helped shape the lives and communities of people in New Zealand and around the world.
 Its forward-thinking spirit, research-led teaching, and cutting-edge discoveries make Massey New Zealand’s defining university.

 Massey University's governing body is the University Council.
 Council members include lay, academic and student members.
 The University Council is responsible for the governance of the affairs, concerns and property of the University.
 Massey University's senior leadership team is responsible for university management.
-This team is led by the former government minister, Vice-Chancellor Steve Maharey.
+This team is led by Vice-Chancellor Jan Thomas.

 Massey University and its majority-owned subsidiaries form the legal entity 'Massey University'.
 Massey University's commercial centres are departments whose principal purpose is to undertake commercial and trading activities.